Can You Paint Over Wallpaper Glue?

 Additionally, dried adhesive residue on your walls may lead to uneven absorption of paint across different areas of your wall surface.
 This inconsistency can cause discoloration or produce visible white spots where the semi-reactivated pieces of wallpaper glue have risen through the layers of paint- ultimately disrupting that seamless finish you aim for in a well-painted room.

-Also See Can You Paint Plastic?
-Everything You Need to Know
+Also See Can You Paint Over Chipped Paint?
+What You Need To Know

 Preparing the Wall for Painting Over Wallpaper Glue